-Ebb & Flow - The March 2014 issue of Ebb & Flow, the Massachusetts Department of Ecological Restoration eNewsletter, features articles on protecting fish habitat on the South Shore, progress on restoration projects, and other updates, grant opportunities, events, and resource links.
+Ebb & Flow - The June 2014 issue of Ebb & Flow file size 2MB, the DER eNewsletter, features articles on new fact sheets on riparian areas, a dam removal in Harwich, and other updates, grant opportunities, events, and resource links.

-Stellwagen Bank E-Notes - The Stellwagen Bank National Marine Sanctuary has released the January-March 2014 edition of Stellwagen Bank E-Notes, a newsletter that provides the latest information about sanctuary research, education, and resource conservation.
-This issue includes articles on the new citizen science program for yachters, a proposed habitat research area, and other sanctuary stories, news, and notes.
+Stellwagen Bank E-Notes - The Stellwagen Bank National Marine Sanctuary has released the April-May 2014 edition of Stellwagen Bank E-Notes, a newsletter that provides the latest information about sanctuary research, education, and resource conservation.
+This issue includes articles on minke whale behavior in the Sanctuary, an historic whaleship voyage, and other sanctuary stories, news, and notes.

-Marine Ecosystems and Management Information Service - The April-May 2014 edition of Marine Ecosystems and Management, the bimonthly information service on marine ecosystem-based management from the University of Washington School of Marine Affairs, features articles on managing resilient ecosystems, marine spatial planning, and other notes and news.
+Marine Ecosystems and Management Information Service - The June-July 2014 edition of Marine Ecosystems and Management, the bimonthly information service on marine ecosystem-based management from the University of Washington School of Marine Affairs, features articles on ecosystem scale and management challenges, time horizons in planning, and other notes and news.

 Please note: All official CZM requests for public comment are published in the Public Notices section of the Environmental Monitor, the bi-weekly publication from the Massachusetts Environmental Policy Act (MEPA) office.
 Available opportunities for public comment from other agencies and organizations are provided below.